ellogroup/ello-golang-cache/README.md

 #### Nop

-Returns a nop implementation, which always calls the provided func.
+Returns a no-operation implementation, which always calls the provided func.
 Useful for tests.

 ```go
 nopCache := cachefunc.NewNop[int, string]()